-While I love the idea of clearing every overstuffed drawer, cabinet, and closet in my home à la Marie Kondo but if I'm going to be honest with y'all: my reality looks a little different.
-I find it simply impossible to part with my material possessions.
-From the useful (cookware, clothes, coffee, tax documents) to the totally random (a miniature rubber duck I "borrowed" from a bar), I find myself constantly searching for extra space for all of my stuff.
+I love the idea of decluttering every drawer, cabinet, and closet in my space à la Marie Kondo but if I'm going to be honest with y'all: my reality looks a little (okay, a lot) different.
+It's just impossible to part with my material possessions!
+From the useful—cookware, clothes, coffee, tax documents—to the totally random—a miniature rubber duck I "borrowed" from a bar—I find myself constantly searching for extra space for all of my stuff.

-With the drawers, cabinets, and closets filled to the brim, I turned to a storage solution that served me well in my college dorm room days: the space under my bed.
-But instead of just shoving all my belongings under there with wild abandon, I decided to take a more systematic approach.
-With just a few clever tools—think bed risers (no unsightly plastic cubes here) and stylish wheeled drawers—I transformed the dark, forgotten area beneath my mattress into organized heaven.
+With drawers, cabinets, and closets filled to the brim, I recently turned to a storage solution that served me well in my college dorm room days: the cavernous space under my bed.
+But this time, instead of just shoving all my belongings under there with wild abandon, I decided to take a more systematic approach.
+With just a few clever tools—think bed risers and stylish wheeled drawers—I transformed the dark, forgotten area beneath my bed into organized heaven.

-Looking to clear the clutter, too?
-Whether your bedroom is in need of some tidying up or your closets are at maximum capacity, check out these five clever under-bed storage ideas that won't make you feel like a freshman again.
+Looking to clear your clutter, too?
+Whether your bedroom is in need of some tidying or your closets are at maximum capacity, you'll want to check out these clever under-bed storage ideas that won't make you feel like a freshman again.

 For the last few years, my stack of shoe boxes in the corner of my room grew higher and higher until it almost reached the ceiling.
-(Okay, not really—but there were a lot.)
-After the pile crumbled and nearly suffocated me, I finally decided to nix the boxes (I recycled them) and bought a set of shoe organizers I can stack and store underneath my bed.
-The best part?
-They come with a zippered plastic cover that lets me easily see all of the shoes I have, but also keeps dust and lint off my suede boots.
+(Well, not really—but there were a lot.)
+After the pile crumbled and nearly suffocated me, I finally decided to trade them in for a set of zippered shoe organizers that I can store underneath my bed instead.
+The plastic cover lets me easily see all of the shoes I have while keeping dust and lint off my suede boots.
 If you find ones without dividers, you can use them for out-of-season clothes and accessories, too.

-When you think of bed risers, you probably think of these super-sized plastic blocks that aren't, well, the prettiest.
-But bed risers happen to be the easiest way to create a platform bed to fit containers, drawers, and even luggage—and they've come a long way since my college days.
-Go for more of a rustic look with these maple or espresso wood bed lifts from Bed, Bath & Beyond, or if you've got a metal bed frame, these shiny cone-shaped risers on Amazon might be the right fit.
+When you think of bed risers, you probably think of the super-sized plastic blocks from your college days that aren't, well, the prettiest.
+But bed risers happen to be the easiest way to lift your bed to fit containers, drawers, and even luggage—and they've come a long way since the early 2000s.
+Go rustic with faux-wooden risers or go a bit more modern with extra-tall white risers.
+Both will get your bed higher off the ground for ample storage.

-For me, storing my luggage has always been one of the trickiest things to do in my teeny-tiny apartment—especially since I have multiples for checked and carry-on luggage.
-They just take up so much space without providing much utility.
+Storing my suitcases have always been one of the trickiest things to do in my teeny-tiny apartment—especially since I have multiples for checked and carry-on luggage.
+They just take up so much space without providing much utility!
 Then someone told me a why-didn't-I-think-of-that way to store them: nest and pack.
 Duh.
-Just place smaller luggage inside the bigger luggage, and store things you almost never use (like those tax documents) inside the smallest piece for even more optimized storage.
+Just place a smaller suitcase inside the bigger one, and pack things you almost never use (like those tax documents) inside the smallest piece for even more optimized storage.

-Remember these info-mercial wonders?
-The Ziploc version is still kicking for a reason: they reduce the bulk of your winter-warm comforter by up to 75%, saving on under bed space—big time.
+Remember vacuum storage bags from the informercials?
+Well, they're still kicking for a reason: they can help reduce the bulk and save on under-bed space—big time.
 They're especially handy for large items like pillows and comforters, and are resistant to mold, mildew, and any terrifying critters that might lurk under your bed.
-Yes, we’re with you: we don’t love purchasing plastic, but two or three will last you the long haul to be reused over and over again.
+Yes, we’re with you: we don’t love purchasing plastic, but a set can last you decades and protect your clothes for years, too.